AI effect: Definition

 Douglas Hofstadter quotes this as do many other commentators.

 When problems have not yet been formalised, they can still be characterised by a model of computation that includes human computation.
 The computational burden of a problem is split between a computer and a human: one part is solved by computer and the other part solved by a human.
-This formalisation is referred to as human-assisted Turing machine.
+This formalisation is referred to as a human-assisted Turing machine.

-Similar terms

-Various other terms are abbreviated "AI effect" which do not pertain to artificial intelligence.
-The magnitude of effect of a pesticide's active ingredient is important when considering a pesticide application.
-The magnitude of effect of agricultural intensification practices is also abbreviated this way.
-The magnitude of increase of a pharmaceutical due to micro-encapsulation affects decisions in pharmaceutical manufacturing.

 AI applications become mainstream

 Software and algorithms developed by AI researchers are now integrated into many applications throughout the world, without really being called AI.
-This underappreciation is known from such diverse fields as computer chess, marketing, agricultural automation and hospitality.
+This underappreciation is known from such diverse fields as computer chess, marketing, agricultural automation, hospitality and optical character recognition.

 Michael Swaine reports "AI advances are not trumpeted as artificial intelligence so much these days, but are often seen as advances in some other field".
 "AI has become more important as it has become less conspicuous", Patrick Winston says.
 "These days, it is hard to find a big system that does not work, in part, because of ideas developed or matured in the AI world."

 According to Stottler Henke, "The great practical benefits of AI applications and even the existence of AI in many software products go largely unnoticed by many despite the already widespread use of AI techniques in software.
 This is the AI effect.
 Many marketing people don't use the term 'artificial intelligence' even when their company's products rely on some AI techniques.
 Why not?"

 Marvin Minsky writes "This paradox resulted from the fact that whenever an AI research project made a useful new discovery, that product usually quickly spun off to form a new scientific or commercial specialty with its own distinctive name.
 These changes in name led outsiders to ask, Why do we see so little progress in the central field of artificial intelligence?"

 Nick Bostrom observes that "A lot of cutting edge AI has filtered into general applications, often without being called AI because once something becomes useful enough and common enough it's not labelled AI anymore."

-The AI effect on decision-making in supply chain risk management is a severely understudied area.